grid reference TL 913 489

 Thatched pub close to a large public car-park and opposite the famous medieval town church.
 Stone floor and beams in the bar area.
 To the rear is an enclosed garden for families to rear.
 Disabled toilet.

-The current pub was built to replace a nearby pub of the same name which was demolished in 1950.
+The current pub was built to replace a nearby pub (also called the Cock) which was demolished in 1950.